 However, the truth is that not all energy drinks are created equal.

 We suggest taking one Proper Wild Clean All-Day Energy Shot when needed to boost focus, alertness, and productivity.
-One Proper Wild shot contains the caffeine equivalent of two cups of coffee and since it's naturally sourced, you will notice sustained energy all day long without the notorious caffeine crash that is commonly experienced with synthetic caffeine.
+One Proper Wild shot contains the caffeine equivalent of two shots of espresso, and since it’s naturally sourced, you will notice sustained energy all day long without the notorious caffeine crash that is commonly experienced with synthetic caffeine.

 Energy drinks can be dangerous because of all the unnecessary ingredients, but here at Proper Wild, we believe in clean and simple ingredients that are backed by science, designed to maximize your productivity.
 Try Proper Wild today -- you’ll be glad you did!